Moataz84/cms-nextjs/README.md

 ## Setup
 To run this project:

-1. Clone this repository
+1. Clone this repository.
-2. Run `npm install` to install dependencies
+2. Run `npm install` to install dependencies.
 3. Create a `.env.local` file and add the follwing variables:
   - `DB_URI`: Your MongoDB connection string
   - `ACCESS_TOKEN`: A random token used for JWT authentication